ceph/ceph/SubmittingPatches.rst

 The project will generally accept code either by pulling code directly from a published git tree (usually on github), or via patches emailed directly to the email list (ceph-devel@vger.kernel.org).
-Github is preferred due to the convenience of the 'pull request' feature.
+For the kernel client, patches are expected to be reviewed in the email list.
+And for everything else, github is preferred due to the convenience of the 'pull request' feature.

 1. Github pull request